Cillo98/Group-Sorter/README.md

 \forall i \in \{0, 1, 2, 3, 4\}, thirdAttrGaps_i = \frac{attrTotals_i - thirdAttrsQuantity_i}{4}
 $$

 Next, three integer variables are created using those arrays to store the index of the highest value of each array.
-Each integer represents the index of the best group to add the new entitity to considering each attribute individually:
+Each integer represents the index of the best group to add the new entity to considering each attribute individually:
 $$
 firstIndexMaxGap = indexMaxValue(firstAttrGaps)
 $$